duanecilliers/Generator-Roots-Child/README.md

 ## Summary

 A [Roots](https://github.com/roots/roots) child theme generator for WordPress.
-Choose between Sass Bootsrap, LESS Bootstrap or CSS bootstrap, optionally include Modernizr with leaner builds and Grunt for all tasks.
+Choose between Sass Bootstrap, LESS Bootstrap or CSS bootstrap, optionally include Modernizr with leaner builds and Grunt for all tasks.

 ## Features